How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Conclusion

 \section{Conclusion}

 We have proposed a novel robustness metric named adversarial sparsity.
-We have shown that it is complementary to adversarial accuracy, offering additional insight on both weak and strong defenses.
-By applying it to data-augmented models we have found evidence suggesting that some augmentation methods still retain an untapped potential for increasing robustness.
+We have shown that it is complementary to adversarial accuracy, offering additional insight into both weak and strong defenses.
+By applying it to data-augmented models we have found evidence suggesting that some augmentation methods still retain an untapped potential to increase robustness.

 While accuracy (certified or not) should likely remain the primary metric for benchmarking strong defenses, we believe that using finer metrics in the research process can benefit the research field.
-An important direction for future work could be to extend sparsity to threat models beyond norm-bounded perturbations, such as human-perception based attacks or common corruptions.
+An important direction for future work could be to extend sparsity to threat models beyond norm-bounded perturbations, such as human-perception-based attacks or common corruptions.